ddrsmile/P5_Identify_Fraud_from_Enron_Email/final_report_NanTsou_Liu_bk.md

 >Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those? <br/>
 [relevant rubric items: “data exploration”, “outlier investigation”]

-### Goal of the Project:
+###Goal of the Project:

 <p>
 In this project, the prediction model is built by using the python module called scikit-learn to identify the person of interest (POI).
+The dataset contains 146 records with 1 labele (POI), 14 financial features and 6 email feature.
+In the data of labels, there are 18 records have been marked as POI.
 The following skills are applied to carried out the project:
 <ul>
 <li>feature selection and scaling</li>
 <li>algorithm selection and tuning</li>